yberreby/filsmick.github.io/TextShower.md

 permalink: /TextShower/
 ---

-###Welcome to TextShower

-TextShower is an alternative to all these heavy, hard to use jQuery scripts that slow down the client and the server.
-TextShower lets you create super simple sliders and customise them in an easy way.
-Example :
+### TextShower live example

+Here's an example of what TextShower can do.
+Check the source of this page if you want!

 <div class="TextShower-box">
 <strong class="TextShower-title">Hey, I'm a title!
 Click me!</strong>
 <p class="TextShower-text">I'm the content of this box.
-If the user hasn't Javascript enabled, I will be showed.
-Search Engines can see me.
-Optimal accessibility!</p>
+But what if the user has no JavaScript?
+Well, by default I'm unfolded, so he can still see me.</p>
 </div>

 <p>I'm a simple paragraph.
-I'm dynamically moved if the textbox above me unfolds.
-Yeah, no visual bugs, nothing at all.
-This is the power of CSS3 transitions!
-No need of jQuery, uh?</p>
+I'm dynamically moved as the textbox above me unfolds.</p>

 <div class="TextShower-box">
 <strong class="TextShower-title">I'm another title !</strong>